perak/kitchen-site/files/api_reference.md

 filter | string | Mongo query expression.
 Will be passed as first argument to find() or findOne().
 Can contain route params in form ":paramName".
-String "Meteor.userId()" is treated in special way: at the client it remains `Meteor.userId()` but at the server (in publication) it will be converted to `this.userId`. options | string | Options parameter passed as second argument to find() or findOne(). related\_queries | array of <a href="#subscription">subscription</a> | Page which subscribes to this query will also subscribe to related queries (for example: this is useful if you are using transform function that uses data from other collection).
+String "Meteor.userId()" is treated in special way: at the client it remains `Meteor.userId()` but at the server (in publication) it will be converted to `this.userId`. options | string | Options parameter passed as second argument to find() or findOne(). related\_queries | array of <a href="#subscription">subscription</a> | Page which subscribes to this query will also subscribe to related queries (for example: this is useful if you are using transform function that uses data from other collection). variables | array of <a href="#variable">variable</a> | Filter and Options object can contain variable (string value starting with "%" sign is treated as variable).
+You can specify value for each variable here (value can also be a function).

 Example:
 ```json